-- What are our mission-critical operations? - How much risk can we tolerate to our mission-critical operations?
+- What are our mission-critical operations? - O How much risk can we tolerate to our mission-critical operations?

 Organizations are reminded that CISA offers a Phishing Campaign Assessment service.
-There are several other free assessments offered that can be found at the CISA Cyber Resource Hub- https://www.cisa.gov/cyber-resource-hub.
-Contact Central@cisa.dhs.gov or visit https://www.cisa.gov/topics/cybersecurity-best-practices for additional help with identifying your organization's risk and for other support resources.
+There are several other free assessments offered that can be found at the CISA Cyber Resource Hub-cisa.gov/cyber-resource-hub.
+Contact Central@cisa.dhs.gov or visit cisa.gov/cybersecurity for additional help with identifying your organization's risk and for other support resources.